shredthaGNAR/list-of-my-starred-repos/README.md

 * [daniruiz/flat-remix-css](https://github.com/daniruiz/flat-remix-css): A lightweight CSS library that provides a set of predesigned elements useful for rapid web development.
 It follows a modern flat design using a colorful palette with some shadows, highlights, and gradients for some depth.
 * [floccusaddon/floccus](https://github.com/floccusaddon/floccus): :cloud: Sync your bookmarks privately across browsers and devices
 * [d2phap/fluent-reveal-effect](https://github.com/d2phap/fluent-reveal-effect): Fluent Reveal Effect JavaScript library for web
-* [YuvanMichael/fluentfox](https://github.com/YuvanMichael/fluentfox): A combination of FluentDotFox, Firefox-91plus-photon-userchrome-master and Firefox UWP style!
-The goal is to make an exact replica of Microsoft Edge™ Legacy in Mozilla Firefox.
-I'm not a developer, I usually report issues...
-But I wanted a Fluent style Firefox for everyone to use.
-So, I created this repository. 🙂️
 * [spieglt/FlyingCarpet](https://github.com/spieglt/FlyingCarpet): Encrypted file transfer over ad hoc WiFi.
 No network infrastructure required, just two laptops in close range.
 Linux, Mac, and Windows.
 * [akshat46/FlyingFox](https://github.com/akshat46/FlyingFox): An opinionated set of configurations for firefox.
 * [avindra/fndr](https://github.com/avindra/fndr): An Internet helper to wrangle multiple search providers, extract social media ids, perform reverse image search and more.